July 3, 2025

 2. The Future of Multimodal Transit

 As urban populations grow, multimodal transportation systems are becoming increasingly important for cities like San Antonio.
-The concept of multimodal transit integrates various modes of transportation, such as public buses, biking, walking, e-scooters, and ride-sharing services, to reduce traffic congestion and provide residents with flexible, environmentally friendly transport options.
+Multimodal transit integrates various modes—such as buses, trains, biking, walking, ride-sharing, and e-scooters—to enhance connectivity, reduce reliance on cars, and improve environmental outcomes.

 3. Inter-Organizational Collaboration

-Achieving sustainable urban growth will require robust collaboration between public and private sectors, as well as different levels of government.
-Throughout the session, participants stressed the importance of creating public-private partnerships (PPPs) to pool resources and expertise for large-scale infrastructure projects.
+Achieving sustainable urban growth requires strong collaboration between the public and private sectors, as well as coordination across all levels of government.
+During the session, participants emphasized the potential of public-private partnerships (PPPs) to pool financial resources, technical expertise, and operational capacity for infrastructure projects that might otherwise stall due to bureaucratic or budgetary constraints.

 Promising Practices in San Antonio